dosimont/rri/README.md

     $ make install

+## Install R libraries

-Missing R libraries will be automatically installed if you have enabled RRI-bin compilation.
-You can also manually install them.
-They are listed in `script/rri-install.R`.
+Missing R libraries can be automatically installed using:

+    # sudo make install_R-dependencies

 ## Apply RRI on a folding directory